Haley Kalil: Modeling

 In 2017, Kalil took part in the Sports Illustrated Swim Search.
 She advanced from her original application to one of the top 35, and later top fifteen contestants.
 As a member of the top fifteen, Kalil modeled in Miami to debut Sports Illustrated Swimsuit Swim and Active apparel lines.
 She advanced to the top six, and was invited for a shoot in the 2018 issue as a model search contestant.

 In March 2018, it was announced that Kalil had been selected as one of the two winners of the competition, alongside Camille Kostek.
-She appeared as a rookie model in the 2019 edition, and also appeared in the 2020 and 2021 Sports Illustrated Swimsuit Issue editions.
+She appeared as a rookie model in the 2019 edition, and appeared in the 2020 and 2021 Sports Illustrated Swimsuit Issue editions.

 In 2018, Kalil was signed to Wilhelmina Models New York, but stated in March 2023 that she would no longer work with modeling agencies citing negative experiences.

 Met Gala and Blockout 2024

 In May 2024, Kalil (who goes by @haleyybaylee on social media) gained attention for a TikTok video posted on the day of the 2024 Met Gala in which she lip-synced to an audio of the movie Marie Antoinette (2006) dressed in a "floral headdress with doll-like makeup" at the Met Gala saying "let them eat cake".
 The video was cited for being "tone-deaf" and "dystopian" in contrast to the recent protests and arrests on university campuses related to the Gaza-Israel conflict.
 She later apologized in a nine-minute-long video stating her intention was never to offend anyone.
 However, her video served as a catalyst for Blockout 2024, a campaign to block celebrities' social media accounts based on their views regarding the conflict.